LightKone/Yggdrasil/Yggdrasil/applications/file transfer/README.md

 * `node2` - `yggFileServer 192.168.1.101 9000 192.168.1.100 9000`
 * `node3` - `yggFileServer 192.168.1.102 9000 192.168.1.100 9000`

-`node1` should be the first to be started.
+`node1` should be the first to be started as it will be the bootstrap node in this deployment.

 `node2` and `node3` will connect to `node1`.